-Daniel led the team advising Natixis to structure a US$85 Million bridge, and US $125 MM long-term financing to Petrolera Cardenas Mora SAPI de CV (PCM)-Mexican affiliate of Egypt’s PICO-Cheiron Holdings’ E&P company–to perform and comply its obligations as Operator under the Farmout Contract awarded by Mexico’s National Hydrocarbons Commission, to jointly develop with Pemex Exploración y Producción the Cardenas-Mora Oilfields.
+- Daniel led the team advising Natixis to structure a USD 85 Million bridge, and USD 125 MM long-term financing to Petrolera Cardenas Mora SAPI de CV (PCM)-Mexican affiliate of Egypt’s PICO-Cheiron Holdings’ E&P company–to perform and comply its obligations as Operator under the Farmout Contract awarded by Mexico’s National Hydrocarbons Commission, to jointly develop with Pemex Exploración y Producción the Cardenas-Mora Oilfields.
 Financing was AIPN English law-governed, with Mexican security package; this was a first-in-kind financing and the first ever consent given by the CNH for a financing structured as an RLB.

-Laguna–Financing.
-BANCOMEXT and The Korea Development Bank on Hanwha's Mexican affiliate 174 Power Global US $80 Million financing, for a 101 MW PV Project Daniel led the Mexican team advising BANCOMEXT and KDB in the NY law-governed US $80 million financing for the development, construction and operation of a 101 MW PV plant in the State of Coahuila, Mexico.
+- Laguna–Financing.
+BANCOMEXT and The Korea Development Bank on Hanwha's Mexican affiliate 174 Power Global USD 80 Million financing, for a 101 MW PV Project Daniel led the Mexican team advising BANCOMEXT and KDB in the NY law-governed USD 80 million financing for the development, construction and operation of a 101 MW PV plant in the State of Coahuila, Mexico.
 Financing is NY law-governed with a comprehensive security package comprising both, Mexican and foreign assets.
-The Laguna Solar project is a consequence of the award of a long-term power and associated products’ contract with CENACE (Mexico’s power independent system operator), through the so-called “long-term power auctions”.
+The Laguna Solar project is a consequence of the award of a long-term power and associated products’ contract with CENACE (Mexico’s power independent system operator), through the so-called "long-term power auctions".

-Daniel led the Mexican team advising Wren House Infrastructure on a multi-jurisdiction transaction comprising US $550 million investment by the Kuwait Investment Authority (KIA) in Global Power Generation (GPG), the company holding all controlling interests in the global electricity generation business of Spanish gas and electricity group Naturgy (formerly, Gas Natural Fenosa).
-Wren House was established in 2013 to manage all KIA infrastructure investments, globally.
+- Daniel led the Mexican team advising Wren House Infrastructure on a multi-jurisdiction transaction comprising USD 550 million investment by the Kuwait Investment Authority (KIA) in Global Power Generation (GPG), the company holding all controlling interests in the global electricity generation business of Spanish gas and electricity group Naturgy (formerly, Gas Natural Fenosa).
 Secure permits for importation, storage, distribution, and trading of gasoline, diesel, jet fuel and ethanol in Mexico, including advice in quality specifications.
 KIA is the world's oldest sovereign wealth fund and, is responsible for the management and administration of Kuwait's General Reserve Fund, Future Generation Fund and other funds of the State of Kuwait.

-Daniel represented the group of Japanese sponsors in the US $1.25 billion acquisition of the five IPP and natural gas transportation projects' portfolio formerly owned by Gas Natural.
-The overall acquisition also entailed obtaining a US $750 million financing from development and commercial banks, collateralization of assets, as well as the structuring and implementation of the investment vehicles, while in parallel tracks obtaining all governmental approvals required.
+- Daniel represented the group of Japanese sponsors in the USD 1.25 billion - Project Jericho - acquisition of the five IPP and natural gas transportation projects' portfolio formerly owned by Gas Natural.
+The overall acquisition also entailed obtaining a USD 750 million financing from development and commercial banks, collateralization of assets, as well as the structuring and implementation of the investment vehicles, while in parallel tracks obtaining all governmental approvals required.

-Daniel represented the consortium awarded with the Valladolid IIIIPP bid for the construction and operation of a 525 MW gas-fired, combined cycle power plant in Valladolid, Yucatan, Mexico; he also assisted the project company and the sponsors in the negotiation and closing of the US $195 million JBIC project financing and further acted as project counsel in the anticipated divestiture of one of the original sponsors, and from the achievement of COD.
+- Daniel represented the consortium awarded with the Valladolid III IPP bid for the construction and operation of a 525 MW gas-fired, combined cycle power plant in Valladolid, Yucatan, Mexico; he also assisted the project company and the sponsors in the negotiation and closing of the USD 195 million JBIC project financing and further acted as project counsel in the anticipated divestiture of one of the original sponsors, and from the achievement of COD.

 - Mexico (2002)